intel/opencl-intercept-layer/docs/kernel_isa_gpu.md

 How does this work?
 Drivers for Intel GPU OpenCL devices support a kernel query for the kernel ISA binary.

+NOTE: The control to dump kernel ISA binaries to disassemble for Intel GPU devices is `DumpKernelISABinaries`, which is different than the control to dump program binaries to disassemble for Intel CPU devices!

 ### Building an Intel GPU ISA Disassembler

 This section describes how to build an Intel GPU ISA disassembler, which can